abcxyz/guardian/cli.md

 * **-dir** - The Terraform directory to run the apply command.
 Defaults to the current working directory.
 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
-* **-bucket-name="my-guardian-state-bucket"** - The Google Cloud Storage bucket name to store Guardian plan files.
+* **-storage="gcs://my-guardian-state-bucket"** - The storage strategy for saving Guardian plan files.
+Defaults to current working directory.
+Valid values are ["file" "gcs"].
 * **-commit-sha="e538db9a29f2ff7a404a2ef40bb62a6df88c98c1"** - The commit sha to determine
   the pull request number associated with this apply.
 Only one of pull-request-number and commit-sha can be given.
 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when running commands that modify state.
 The default value is "10m".
-* **-pull-request-number="100"** - The GitHub pull request number associated with this apply.
-Only one of pull-request-number and commit-sha can be given.
-The default value is "0".

 ## Plan